 plant-pollinator-herbivore communities is thus of high applied relevance while offering the opportunity to gain

-new conceptual insights into the functioning of mutualistic-antagonistic communities.
 We formulate a model describing the population dynamics of a plant-pollinator-herbivore

 community in which the strengths of plant-animal interactions depend on the trait-matching between plant and